Introduction

 PART 1

-1. Make a copy or download this 20.Q1 Global Collaboration Notes Template to use as you go through this Quest.
+- Make a copy or download this 20.Q1 Global Collaboration Notes Document to use as you go through this Quest.

-• Add your thoughts to your Notes Template.
+- Add your thoughts to your notes document.

 3. Think about the use of video chat tools or apps like Face Time, Google Meet, Zoom or Skype.
 There are many types of online conversations that can occur.
 Consider the following:

-• Colleague or Peer: Colleagues are people you work with others inside or outside of school to solve problems, do research, or create presentations.
-These colleagues could be people you know or students from anywhere across the globe.
+- Colleague (Peer): Colleagues are people who team up to solve problems, research topics, or create presentations.
+They can be people you know or even students from around the world.

 4. With the world as your global playground, who might you connect with and why?
-Add your reflections to your notes template.
+Add your reflections to your notes document.

 The Importance of Teamwork